How to know when your water heater needs replacing or requires a service?

 Storage Systems – Water is heated and stored in an insulated tank ready for use.
 Most gas, electric, solar and heat pump hot water systems use a tank.

-Continuous – Instant hot water heaters heat only the water required and because there is no storage tank they do not experience heat/energy losses of storage systems.
+Continuous – Instant hot water heaters heat only the water required and because there is no storage tank (they are also known as tankless water heaters) so they do not experience heat/energy losses of storage systems.
 They operate on natural gas, LPG or electricity.
 Most models use gas, but electric models are available.